JaviDoria/Airlines-Loyalty-Project/1.Load and Data Preparation/README.md

 # Preparing and examining the files

-# This data base contains two CSV files:
+# This database is structured around two key CSV files that capture essential information about customers' flight activities and loyalty program histories.

-* Customer Flight Activity:
+* The Customer Flight Activity file tracks details of each customer's travel behavior and loyalty point accumulation.
+It includes:
      * Loyalty Number:Customer's unique loyalty number
      * Year:Year of the period
      * Month:Month of the period